Scheme of the PSB-VVER facility, EREC

-The PSB-VVER is a large-scale thermal-hydraulics testing facility operated by the Electrogorsk Research and Engineering Centre (EREC) in Russia.
+The NEA PSB-VVER project provided unique and useful experimental data for code validation using the PSB-VVER test facility.
+The PSB-VVER facility is a large-scale thermal-hydraulics testing facility operated by the Electrogorsk Research and Engineering Centre (EREC) in Russia which represents the scaled-down layout of the Russian-designed pressurised water reactor, namely, VVER-1000.
 The PSB-VVER Project was intended to provide the experimental data needed to allow full validation of the computer codes used in the thermal-hydraulic analysis of VVER-1000 reactors*.

-Currently, there are many VVER-1000 reactors in operation and several more under construction, mostly in central and eastern Europe.
-These Russian-designed reactors have design characteristics that are similar to western-designed pressurised water reactors (PWRs).
+VVER-1000 reactors have design characteristics that are similar to western-designed pressurised water reactors (PWRs).
 There are however important design differences which necessitate specific experimental facilities and data to ensure that the computer codes are validated and that the results of the thermal-hydraulic analyses are of acceptable quality for this type of reactor.
-To this end, experiments were carried at the PSB-VVER testing facility.

-The project's objective was to provide unique experimental data needed for the validation of thermal-hydraulic codes and to support refinements to the safety assessment tools for VVER-1000 reactors.
-The intended PSB-VVER experiments constituted a relevant extension of the existing code validation database.
-The data would primarily be of relevance to the VVER-1000 system, but potentially could also of interest to other types of pressurised water reactors.
+The project provided unique experimental data needed for the validation of thermal-hydraulic codes and to support refinements to the safety assessment tools for VVER-1000 reactors.
+The PSB-VVER experiments represent a relevant extension of the existing code validation database.
+The generated data is of relevance to the VVER-1000 systems, but could potentially also be of interest to other types of pressurised water reactors.

 February 2003-December 2008

 USD 1.25 million